lsuxrstudio/xrstudioguides/template-migration/README.md

 ##### `Step 2.`\|`BTS`|:small_blue_diamond: :small_blue_diamond:

-**Open your oringal project** (ie "MyProject") and bring up the level you have designed.
+**Open your original project** (ie "MyProject") and bring up the level you have designed.

 ---

 ##### `Step 3.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Rt.
 Click on the level and choose Asset Actions > **Migrate**.
-Choose the *particular* name you made in Step 1 (ie "MyProject-XRStudio").
+Choose the new custom template name you made in Step 1 (ie "MyProject-XRStudio").
 Make sure to go to the root folder.

 ---

 ##### `Step 4.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now open the new project you made (ie MyProject-XRStudio) this should include the LSUBaseTemplate "Test" Level.
-Select nDisplay component in your outliner then rt. click > copy.
+Now open the new project you made (ie MyProject-XRStudio) this should include the LSUBaseTemplate "Test" Level in the Scenes folder.
+Select **LSUnDisplayConfig** AND its child **Red Komodo** in your outliner then rt. click > copy.
 Now go into your level and rt. click > paste it into your outliner.

 ---

 ##### `Step 5.`\|`BTS`| :small_orange_diamond:

-Finally, you need to go into your nDisplay component and re-select the ICVFX camera.
+In your level, select **LSUnDisplayConfig** and then in details select **IXVFXCamera**.
+Under In-Camera VFX > Cine Camera Actor click the drop down and choose **Red Komodo**.

 ---